The Puzzling Superorbital Period Variation of the Low-mass X-ray Binary 4U 1820-30: Data Analysis

 \subsection{Superorbital Phase Evolution}

 In this research, we aimed to trace the long-term evolution of the superorbital phase of 4U 1820-30, necessitating the analysis of superorbital phases measured from different instruments.
 However, time lags between different energy bands are often observed in astronomical time series.
 For instance, soft phase lags of pulsed emissions are commonly noted in accreting millisecond X-ray pulsars~\citep{cui98,pat21}.
-Hence,a coherence test was conducted to verify if there was a significant time lag between any of two light curves from different instruments.
+Hence, a coherence test was conducted to verify if there was a significant time lag between any of two light curves from different instruments.
 However, this test could be only performed on the light curves with overlapping observation times.
-Among the five light curves we analyzed in this study, except for Ginga ASM, other 4 light curves had overlapping observation times for each other, resulting in 6 pairs of light curves for the coherence test.
 For each pair of light curves, only overlapping parts were selected for coherence test.
 The power spectra were obtained the superorbital periods for the corresponding light curves.
 The superorbital modulation profiles of both light curves were conducted by folding the mean period measured from the power spectra with an arbitrary but fixed phase zero epoch.
 We discovered that all the profiles could be well fitted with a four-component sinusoidal function, that is, $r(\phi)=a_0 + \sum_{k=1}^{4} [a_k cos(2\pi k \phi)+b_k sin(2\pi k \phi)]$.
 To measure the possible time delay between the two instruments, we applied the cross-correlation between the best-fitted modulation profiles.
 The test results are shown in Table~\ref{delay}.
 The phase difference is generally no more than 0.026 cycle, which is much smaller the phase jitters ($\sim$0.1 cycle, see CG01).
-We conclude that there is no significant time delay is observable among these 4 instruments for the superorbital modulation of 4U 1820-30.
+We conclude that no significant systematic time delay is observable among these instruments for the superorbital modulation of 4U 1820-30.